 Have you hugged your local farmer today?

-We raked in an impressive amount of fruits and veggies from our huge garden each year.
+During the seven years we lived in Oregon, we raked in an impressive amount of fruits and veggies from our huge garden.
 We enjoyed a fairly constant supply of scrumptious homemade jam from my mother-in-law.
 And occasionally we’d supplement our meat supply with elk or venison from Trav’s brother, which we always appreciated.

-Not only are groceries in the US cheaper than many places in the western world, but we lived in Oregon, which doesn’t have sales.
+Not only are groceries in the US cheaper than many places in the western world, but we lived in Oregon, which doesn’t have sales tax.
 A 5-dozen pack of eggs on sale at WINCO actually costs the advertised price of $3.98.

 $3.98!!
 That’s not even 7 cents per egg, people!